-Warning: Competing in Apologetics Can be Dangerous by: Joel Erickson
+Warning: Competing in Apologetics Can be Dangerous

 So many students decide not to compete in Apologetics.
 The number one reason I hear… fear.
 Fear in saying the wrong thing, fear of not knowing enough.
 Setting off on a quest can feal intimidating… especially alone.
 This is why we created Online Apologetics.
 This group is a friendly, encouraging place for students and families to build each other up, as well as equipping them for life.
-Below is an article by one of our 2018-2019 leaders, Joel Erickson.
+Below is an article by one of our 2018-2019 leaders.
 If you are wanting a community in your Apologetics journey… join us!

 Remember- Isaiah 41:10 – Do not fear, for I am with you…